Transform a picture frame into a succulent wall planter with these step-by-step instructions. Make living garden art with your favorite Sempervivums.

 About the Book

 I knew as soon as I started flipping through this book that I would love it.
 Creative and frugal gardeners of the world unite!

 Gardening on a Shoestring by Alex Mitchell is filled with ideas for transforming everyday items into unique living art and functional garden essentials with a twist.

 You know how I wrote about creating my dream garden on a very low budget of just $100 per year?

 The same idea is at play here.

 It’s not about being cheap or skimping.
-It’s about making the most of what you have, repurposing and re-imaginging, letting go of conformity, allowing yourself to play, and coming up with unique and fabulous garden decor.
-Garden decor that might just be bursting with the delicious colours of dozens of hens and chicks.
+It’s about making the most of what you have, repurposing and re-imagining, letting go of conformity, allowing yourself to play, and coming up with unique and fabulous garden décor.

 Create a Living Wall of Art—in a Frame